-Following the consultation on the Pre-Submission version of the Neighbourhood Plan and amended as necessary, the Plan has now been handed over to both parish councils who have reviewed and approved it after agreeing modifications.
+Following the community consultation on the Pre-Submission version of the Neighbourhood Plan, and amended as necessary, the final draft of the Plan was handed over to both parish councils who have reviewed and approved it after agreeing modifications.

-changes precipitated by comments from Wraysbury Parish Council.
-The history of these comments and the resultant actions and any changes will be reflected in the Consultation document as are all
+The history of these comments and the resultant modifications will be reflected in the Consultation Statement document as are all other responses received.